-Certainly if your pool level increases significantly during heavy rain then that can effect the chlorine levels.
-But also rain can effect you pool chemistry in other ways:
+Certainly if your pool level increases significantly during heavy rain then that can affect the chlorine levels.
+But also rain can affect your pool chemistry in other ways:

 Heavy rain may bring with it tiny debris particles in which case the chlorine levels will decrease as the chlorine is used up dealing with the debris.